 AI brings you better data with less waste, allows you to forecast spikes in sales and demand as well as identify trends first, prevent inventory blunders and simply be more relevant at scale, more conversational, and much more efficient.
 I mean, who wants to look like they’re being left behind?

-Adext’s Audience Management as a Service (AMaaS) is the tool that can give you that edge.
+Adext AI audience management as a service (AMaaS) is the tool that can give you that edge.
 It uses machine learning to find the best audience for any ad, automatically managing and optimizing budgets, every single hour, across 20 demographic groups per ad, in platforms like Google AdWords and Facebook Ads, amounting to 480 and the best, it guarantees to improve your ads' conversion rate... risk-free.

-Want to connect Adext's AI into your Google AdWords and Facebook accounts to experience a boost in your ads' conversion performance up to 1265%?
+Want to connect Adext AI into your Google AdWords and Facebook accounts to experience a boost in your ads' conversion performance up to 83% in just 10 days?
 It'll only take 5 minutes, and then Adext will handle the rest for you.
-Here's the step by step guide that will provide you useful tips and recommendations to get started with AMaaS.
+Here's the step by step guide that will provide you useful tips and recommendations to get started with Adext AI.

-And, if you prefer to understand in more detail how the world’s first AMaaS provides such transparent, symbiotic artificial intelligence automation for media buyers, review this guide.
+And, if you prefer to understand in more detail how Adext AI provides such transparent, symbiotic artificial intelligence automation for media buyers, review this guide.
 Or you could check out some case studies and testimonials from our current partners here.